modoboa/modoboa/doc/getting_started/upgrade.rst

   0 * * * * <modoboa_site>/manage.py communicate_with_public_api

-Please also note that public API is now uses TLS so you must update your configuration as follows::
+Please also note that public API now uses TLS so you must update your configuration as follows::

   MODOBOA_API_URL = 'https://api.modoboa.org/1/'